 Satan was setting the church members up by a bait of resentment and an unforgiving attitude.
 Paul did not tell them to let the man go ahead and live how he jolly well wanted, but to fix his problem and get back onto track.
 He told them to receive the man and welcome him back, showing true brotherly love.

 Instead, some people never let such a person live it down.
-The constantly remind him or her of their filthy past and talk about their faults.
+They constantly remind him or her of their filthy past (those are their precise words) and talk about their faults.

 They fell for the trap!